top of page

 Intent

-Staff are dedicated to advocating the prominence and pleasure of reading by immersing children in stories through shared reading (both individual and whole class) and encouraging discussion around books.
+Staff are dedicated to advocating the prominence and pleasure of reading by immersing children in stories, shared reading; both individual and whole class and encouraging discussion around books.
 We are keen for parents to also become involved and support their child’s reading.
-By letting your child see you read, having fun with words, rhymes and poems, reading together and encouraging children to observe that words are all around us, parents and carers can also promote gratification from reading.
+By letting your child see you read, having fun with words, rhymes and poems, reading together and encouraging children to observe that words are all around us parents and carers can also promote gratification from reading.
+Whilst early reading is explicitly taught through phonics it is also cohesively interwoven into all aspects of learning across the school curriculum.
+This all-inclusive approach allows a range of text genres to be explored and expands cross curricular links.
+From Reception Phonics is taught following the Little Wandle Revised Letters and Sounds Programme.

 Implementation